cher-ami/router/README.md

 **Props:**

 - **manageTransitions** `(T:TManageTransitions) => Promise<void>` _(optional)_
-  This function allow to create the transition scenario.
+  This function allows to create the transition scenario.
 If no props is filled, a sequential transition will be executed.
 - **className** `string` _(optional)_ className added to component root DOM element